What are the Adrenals?

 Your adrenal glands are the second tier of The Hormone Pyramid, and as you just learned, imbalances in adrenal function and cortisol output can affect many areas of your health, including your other hormones: insulin (blood sugar regulation), thyroid, and sex hormones.

 Which means you’ll have a very hard time balancing those hormones if you aren’t optimizing the health of your adrenals!

 The Blood Sugar – Adrenal Connection

-I’ll teach you how your adrenals impact thyroid function and sex hormone balance in future articles.
+You can read more about how your adrenals impact thyroid function and sex hormone balance here.